The role that good marketing and sales strategies play in the success of any consumer-driven business can’t be overstated.

 The following list is a list of the most commonly missed opportunities that marketing and digital strategy professionals see in the wine industry when it comes to digital strategy, online marketing and sales.

-From realising that they need to have a presence on social media to taking the time to update their website in order to offer a cleaner and more user-friendly design and layout or setting up their ecommerce store, wineries have always had a tendency to wait until other retail industries have been using a technology for many years (often as long as a decade or more) before seeing the need to implement these technologies themselves.
+From realising that they need to have a presence on social media to taking the time to update their website to offer a cleaner and more user-friendly design and layout or setting up their ecommerce store, wineries have always tended to wait until other retail industries have used technology for many years (often as long as a decade or more) before seeing the need to implement these technologies themselves.

 This is a problem for a variety of reasons, but chief among them is the fact that often, showing up so late to the party that it’s almost over, means that a business is most likely going to have to work longer and harder to get the same or lesser results as they would have achieved had they made these changes much earlier.